Knee joint cartilage injuries

 Knee Joint Cartilage Injuries

-Articular cartilage is the smooth, slippery and shiny surface tissue that covers the ends of the bones that make up the joints.
-Healthy cartilage tissue facilitates our movements by allowing bones to slide over each other with minimal friction.
+Articular cartilage is the smooth, slippery, and lustrous tissue that covers the ends of the bones constituting the joints.
+Healthy cartilage tissue facilitates our movements by enabling bones to glide over each other with minimal friction.

-Focal cartilage defects in the knee joint are difficult orthopedic problems that can cause serious functional loss in patients.
-Symptoms such as pain, locking, limitation of movement and swelling occur in patients due to friction on the damaged surface.
+Focal cartilage defects in the knee joint pose challenging orthopedic issues that can lead to significant functional impairment in patients.
+Symptoms such as pain, locking, restricted movement, and swelling manifest in patients due to friction on the impaired surface.

-Since the cartilage forming the joint is devoid of vessels and nerve endings, the potential for spontaneous healing is very low.
-Surgical interventions are absolutely necessary to create a healing response in the cartilage.
+Given the absence of vessels and nerve endings in the cartilage forming the joint, the likelihood of spontaneous healing is exceedingly low.
+Surgical interventions are imperative to instigate a healing response in the cartilage.

 Diagnosis and Radiological Evaluation

-X-ray and MRI studies to be performed after the patient's history and physical examination provide valuable information about the patient.
-Accompanying ligament and meniscus injuries are also evaluated together.
-In treatment planning, CT is important in the evaluation of the osseous component accompanying the cartilage injury.
+X-ray and MRI examinations conducted subsequent to the patient's medical history and physical assessment yield valuable insights about the patient.
+Concomitant ligament and meniscus injuries are also assessed in conjunction.
+In treatment planning, CT scans play a pivotal role in assessing the osseous component accompanying the cartilage injury.

 Treatment Options

-Characteristics of cartilage damage such as localization limits, dimensions and depth are the points to be considered in determining the treatment.
-Treatment options include microfracture (bone marrow stimulating method), mosaicoplasty (transplantation of the cartilage in the minimal load-bearing region to the damaged cartilage in the load-bearing region), cell-free roof coverings, ACI (autologous chondrocyte implantation), mesenchymal stem cell applications (MSC), allograft (fresh and frozen).
+Characteristics of cartilage damage such as localization boundaries, dimensions, and depth are pivotal considerations in determining the treatment modality.
+Treatment alternatives encompass microfracture (utilizing bone marrow stimulation), mosaicoplasty (transplanting cartilage from the minimally weight-bearing area to the damaged cartilage in the weight-bearing region), cell-free coverings, ACI (autologous chondrocyte implantation), mesenchymal stem cell therapies (MSC), and allografts (both fresh and frozen).

 Contact Us